za3k/short-programs/README.md

 ---
 (Dead) `cp confirm.txt /usr/share/confirm/confirm` for install.
 Randomly tells you to avoid a default course of action to switch up habits.
 Poorly designed, doesn't work.

+copy-photo
+---
+Specific to me.
+Copies my latest google photo to the clipboard.

 countdown
 ---
 See 'timer'